zhenkewu/bugs.models/Readme.md

 This repository contains several `.bug` files that are used in Bayesian inference.
-They are required files in WinBUGS (or OpenBUGS, or RJAGS).
-We recommend calling WinBUGS or other Bayesian softwares from R, e.g. `R2WinBUGS`, or `R2OpenBUGS`.
+They are required files in WinBUGS.
+We recommend calling WinBUGS or other Bayesian softwares from R, e.g. `R2WinBUGS`.
+We will soon incoporate either R-self-sustained inference program or incorporate `OpenBUGS` or `RJAGS` that can be run reliably on OS X.